Behrouz Boochani, an Iranian Kurdish refugee currently detained on Manus Island, has won Australia's richest writing award.

 The book was written in Farsi, predominantly through a trickling of WhatsApp messages to translator Dr Omid Tofighian, an Honourary Associate from the University of Sydney's Philosophy Department.

-Dr Tofighian told SBS News he first became aware of Mr Boochani in 2016 after he saw an article of his on Facebook.
+Dr Tofighian first became aware of Mr Boochani in 2016 after he saw an article of his on Facebook.

-"I thought that I have to get in touch with this person and first of all, tell them how much I appreciate their work, and also to find out if I can help in any way," he said.
+"I thought that I have to get in touch with this person and first of all, tell them how much I appreciate their work, and also to find out if I can help in any way," he told SBS News.

 "We started a slow conversation after that, and when he found out I was an academic, he asked me if I could help him with translating - after that, we took it from there."